-0382.75.25 Restit Pay to Japanese, Aleut
+0356.75.25 Restit Pay to Japanese, Aleuts

-Public Law 100-83 provides for the U. S. Government to make individual restitution payments to certain Japanese-Americans and Aleuts who were relocated or interned during World War II.
-In certain instances, payments on behalf of deceased individuals will be made to survivors.
-The payments will be \$20,000 to Japanese- Americans, and \$12,000 to Aleuts.
+Under provisions contained in Public Law 100-383, the U. S. Government made individual restitution payments to certain Japanese Americans and Aleuts who were relocated or interned during World War II.
+In certain instances, payments on behalf of deceased individuals were made to survivors.
+The payments were \$20,000 to Japanese Americans, and \$12,000 to Aleuts.
 Payments made under this law are not to be considered resources (or income) for Medical Assistance purposes.